Chris Codiroli

 Christopher Allen Codiroli (born March 26, 1958) is a former professional baseball player who pitched in the Major Leagues in 1982–1988 and 1990.

+He pitched at Archbishop Mitty High School in San Jose, California but, after receiving no scholarship offers to play college baseball, enrolled at San Jose State University.
+At San Jose State, his father talked him into trying out for the baseball team.
+As a walk-on, he led the Northern California Baseball Association in earned run average.
+He then transferred to San Jose City College, from which he was drafted by the Detroit Tigers.

-In 144 career games, he had 38 wins, 47 losses, 312 strikeouts, and a 4.87 earned run average.
+In 144 career games in Major League Baseball, he had 38 wins, 47 losses, 312 strikeouts, and a 4.87 earned run average.

-Codiroli was drafted on January 10, 1978, by the Detroit Tigers in the 1st round (11th overall) of the 1978 amateur draft.
 Codiroli won a career high 14 games in 1985.
 He also led the A's in wins that year.